Edward Eyre Hunt Jr.

 Edward Eyre Hunt Jr. (1922 — 1991) (also known as Ed Hunt) was an American physical anthropologist and human biologist.
 He did bachelor's, master's and a Ph.D. from the Harvard University in 1942, 1949 and 1951, respectively.
 He worked at several academic institutions including the Harvard University, City University of New York, Yale University and Pennsylvania State University until his retirement in 1985.

 He was a co-founder of the United States' Dental Anthropological Association, and is viewed by some academics as one of the founders of applied medical anthropology.
 He died at the age of nearly 69 years because of an embolism that was developed after he underwent a gallbladder surgery.
 He was married to Vilma Rose Hunt.

 Family

 Hunt was born in 1922 at Springfield, Ohio to Edward Eyre Hunt (Sr.) and Virginia Lloyd Fox Hunt.
 Edward Hunt (Sr.) (1885–1953) was an economist and war correspondent who had worked in the administrations of Warren Harding, Herbert Hoover, and Franklin Delano Roosevelt.
-Vilma Hunt (1888–1977) was an editor, goldsmith, painter and writer.
+Virginia Hunt (1888–1977) was an editor, goldsmith, painter and writer.

 He was married to Vilma Rose Hunt.
 In 1952, Vilma traveled to Boston to study dentistry.
 She met Ed Hunt at the Forsyth Dental Infirmary.
 They married in 1952, moved to Gloucester, Massachusetts, and had four children: Margaret, William, Louise Rounds, and Catherine.
 They also fostered a daughter, Martine Lebret.
 Margaret became the chair of the women and gender studies department at Amherst College.
 Vilma and Ed Hunt retired in 1985.